Mayor Bass promises "no-car games" when 2028 Summer Olympics come to Los Angeles

 She says that on top of the new transportation, she would encourage businesses to allow employees to work from home during the 17 days that the games were in the area, hopeful to avoid traffic jams.

-Bass is currently in Paris with other Los Angeles city officials to participate in the closing ceremonies for the 2024 Summer Olympics, where she will be given the Olympic flag before returning to California.
+Bass was in Paris with other Los Angeles city officials to participate in the closing ceremonies of the 2024 Summer Olympics, where she was given the Olympic flag.

 "As we've seen here in Paris, the Olympics are an opportunity to make transformative change," Bass said while speaking on Saturday.
 "It's our top priority to ensure that the Olympic preparations benefit Angelenos for decades to come. ...
 We want to make sure that we're helping small businesses, that we're creating local jobs and making lasting environmental and transportation improvements throughout Los Angeles."